Enter your ZIP to find local pros.

 • Cost: $2 to $5 per linear foot

-• Uses: Older plumbing systems, typically in homes built before the 1970s
+• Best for: Found in older homes (typically built before the 1970s)

-Galvanized steel pipes were once the standard for residential plumbing due to their strength and durability.
-However, they are prone to corrosion and are rarely used in modern installations.
-Many homeowners replace these pipes with newer materials like PEX or copper during renovations.
+Galvanized steel was once the standard in residential plumbing, but it’s prone to internal corrosion and buildup.
+Many homeowners replace galvanized pipes with PEX or copper during renovations.

 Pros: